Kali-ki/TweetTrends/README.md

 ## Development

+> To get more details about the scripts, you can go to the [scripts](scripts) folder.
+All the scripts are documented.

 ### 📕 Data source

 The first step was to find a source for Twitter data.
 For that, we use all the tweets of the Twitter user [TopHashtags](https://twitter.com/TopHashtags).
 This user has tweeted the most used hashtags approximately about every day since 2010.